 Several studies have shown that bilinguals are more creative, good at multitasking, have better memories, and solve better.

-Not only that, but it also prepares you to let your guard down for some time, especially when you have to speak with a native in your target language.
+It also prepares you to let your guard down for some time, especially when you have to speak with a native in your target language.

 These are just some of the incentives for you to learn Polish.